forcedotcom/cli/releasenotes/sfdx/README.md

 ## 7.196.0 (April 13, 2023) [stable-rc]

+ANNOUNCEMENT: If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * FIX: We fixed some under-the-hood bugs.